 Finally, you will return to the pier.

 Need to Know:

 Note: This tour is priced per vehicle based on 2 guests.
-There is a $99 supplement for a 3rd guest in the same vehicle which will be charged onboard.
+There is a $149 supplement ($129 child) for a 3rd guest in the same vehicle which will be charged onboard.
 Only one person needs to book the tour for 2 people.